oceanicsdotio/oceanics.io/README.md

 ### Develop

 We use `pipenv` to manage Python dependencies.
-Thesre are found in `Pipfile` and `Pipfile.lock`.
+These are found in `Pipfile` and `Pipfile.lock`.
 A new shell is activated with `pipenv shell`.
 Then:

 1. `pipenv install -e .`
 2. `pipenv install --dev`